CSbyGB/pentips/OSINT/website.md

 - [Shodan](https://shodan.io) we can use dorks to filter our search with words like `city:` `port:` `org:`
 - [Wayback Machine](https://web.archive.org/)

+## Methodology for subdomain enum

+- We look up with the tools if we can find subdomains
+- We check if they are alive with a tool like httpprobe
+- We check the subdomains to see what we can do, we can use a tool like Photon that will make screenshot of the list of active subdomains found.
+This will make our work faster.

 ## Automate website OSINT

 - We can use this code.
 It was made by Heath Adams on his OSINT course.
 You can check out this course here(https://academy.tcm-sec.com/p/osint-fundamentals)